opensearch-project/sql/docs/dev/Pagination-v2.md

 #### Subsequent Query Request

 Subsequent pages are processed by a new workflow.
 The key point there:
-1. `Deserialization` is performed by `PlanSerializer` to restore entire Physical Query Plan encoded into the cursor.
+1. `Deserialization` is performed by `PlanSerializer` to restore entire Physical Plan Tree encoded into the cursor.
-2. Since query already contains the Physical Query Plan, analysis and optimization steps are no-ops.
+2. Since query already contains the Physical Plan Tree, all tree processing steps are skipped.
-3. `Serialization` is performed by `PlanSerializer` - it converts Physical Query Plan into a cursor, which could be used query a next page.
+3. `Serialization` is performed by `PlanSerializer` - it converts Physical Plan Tree into a cursor, which could be used query a next page.
-4. Traversal of Physical Query Plan to get total hits, which is required to properly fill response to a user.

 ```mermaid
 sequenceDiagram